How to Negotiate Your Salary: 10 Tips to Earn More

 6. Be confident.

-You want to walk into the negotiation process with a confident mindset and demeanor.
-By embodying a sense of confidence you are conveying your value to both your employer and yourself, effectively creating a virtuous cycle that will help you make your case and be heard.
+You want to approach the negotiation process with a confident mindset and demeanor.
+By embodying confidence, you convey your value to both your employer and yourself, effectively creating a virtuous cycle that will help you make your case and be heard.

 Some common ways to express a physical sense of confidence during your negotiation include: